Skip to content

 Languages:

-In this article, we talk about how you can analyse the stakeholders in your activist campaign using power mapping.
+In this article, we talk about how you can analyse the stakeholders in your activist campaign using the spectrum of allies, power mapping and movement mapping.

 ๐Ÿ“š This guide is part of a series on campaign strategy.